 The minimum transmission off time on the same operating frequency, Toff min : 2 sec

-Adaptive Frequency Agility is used, i.e. when a channel is detected as occupied a retransmission is tried on a different channel (over one of the 8 channel defined per end device) in a random manner.
+Adaptive Frequency Agility is used, i.e. when a channel is detected as occupied a retransmission is tried on a different channel (one of the 8 channels defined per end device) in a random manner.
 A CCA is performed at any new retry.
 After 8 retries the communication is aborted waiting for next event.

 7.3 Information on relevant standard(s)

-For the MAC layer and for many aspects of the upper Layers of the LPWAN-CSS systems the reference is the LoRaWAN™ Specification [i.1].
+For the MAC layer and for many aspects of the upper layers of the LPWAN-CSS systems the reference is the LoRaWAN™ Specification [i.1].

 8 Radio spectrum request and justification